GokcumenLab/glabBits/README.md

 # Scripts

-In this repository we listed scripts that we have been using in our lab.
+In this repository we listed simple scripts that we have been using in our lab mostly to data mine or manipulate large -omics datasets.

 ### Codes for LD calculation